Our Team - Nina M. Mitchell

 Jones Act and General Maritime Law

-Nina joined Nicoll Black & Feig in February 2016.
-She primarily defends injury claims arising out of marine construction, ship building and repair, terminal operations, and the loading and unloading of vessels.
-Those claims typically arise under the United States Longshore and Harbor Workers’ Compensation Act, the Alaska Workers’ Compensation Act, and the Jones Act and general maritime law.
-She has represented clients before state and federal courts, administrative agencies and various appellate entities.
+Nina joined Nicoll Black & Feig in 2016 where she defends claims arising out of marine construction, ship building and repair, terminal operations, and the loading and unloading of vessels.
+These claims typically arise under the United States Longshore and Harbor Workers’ Compensation Act, the Alaska Workers’ Compensation Act, and the Jones Act and general maritime law.
+Nina has represented clients before state and federal courts, administrative agencies and various appellate entities.

 Before becoming a lawyer, Nina worked as a whitewater river guide, a deckhand on her family’s fishing vessels, and a painter and laborer at a boatyard on Lake Union.

 Archie Miller v.
 CH2MHill Alaska, Inc. and the Alaska Insurance Guaranty Association OALJ No.2016-LHC-00252 (Jan.
-5, 2018)(prior citations omitted).
+5, 2018).
 Mr. Miller operated small vessels and maintained equipment aboard barges as part of the Exxon Valdez oil spill cleanup in 1989.
-He alleged that oil and cleaning products damaged his lungs and eventually interfered with his ability to work.
-Ms. Mitchell presented evidence that Mr. Miller’s respiratory condition was not related to work, and that his pre-existing respiratory condition was exacerbated by exposure to cold and wood smoke during winter fur-trapping seasons.
-Judge Jennifer Gee concluded that Mr. Miller failed to prove his respiratory issues were work-related, and she dismissed all his claims.
+He alleged that this work exposed him to oil and cleaning products that damaged his lungs.
+Ms. Mitchell presented evidence that Mr. Miller’s respiratory condition was related to exposure to cold and wood smoke during winter fur-trapping seasons, and not related to his oil spill work.
+Administrative Law Judge Jennifer Gee agreed that Mr. Miller’s respiratory condition was not related to the oil spill cleanup, and she dismissed his claims.
+This case is the last of a series of oil spill technician claims that Ms. Mitchell has successfully defended with zero payout to claimants and their attorneys.
+In the course of this litigation, Ms. Mitchell argued that there was no longshore jurisdiction over the beach workers engaged in normal clean-up activities and loading and unloading of cleanup supplies on land.
+The Benefits Review Board agreed and limited jurisdiction to injuries sustained over navigable water.
+These defense strategies have deterred the filing of meritless claims arising from the Exxon Valdez oil spill.

 - Scarbrough v.
 Shannon Wagner dba Seattle Marine Construction, OALJ No. 2013-LHC-00937 (Jan.
-30, 2015); Scarbrough v.
+30, 2015) and (Feb.
+7, 2018) (appeal pending); Scarbrough v.
 Shannon Wagner dba Seattle Marine Construction, BRB No. 15-0199 (Feb.
-23, 2016) (on remand).
-Scarbrough v.
-Shannon Wagner dba Seattle Marine Construction, OALJ No. 2013-LHC-00937 (Feb.
-7, 2018) (appeal pending).
+23, 2016).
 Claimant fell while boarding a vessel under construction in Portland, OR.
 He sought benefits for back, knee and internal injuries.
 Ms. Mitchell argued that claimant’s internal injuries were not related to the fall and that he was capable of working without any loss of wage earning capacity.
 Administrative Law Judge Richard Clark agreed and limited claimant’s recovery to medical payments and a scheduled award for the knee injury.
 Claimant appealed that decision and Judge Clark reviewed the records and issued a new order relying on the testimony of the employer’s vocational expert to once again conclude that claimant was not entitled to ongoing disability.
 Claimant has appealed that second decision to the Benefits Review Board.

 University of Puget Sound, B.A., 1993